 18. Udall Undergraduate Scholarship

-The Morris K. Udall and Stewart L. Udall Foundation in Arizona offers its Undergraduate Scholarship to 60 high-achieving college sophomores and juniors for $7,000 each year.
-Certain funds are reserved for Native American and Alaskan Native students who are pursuing careers in healthcare or tribal policy to improve Indian country conditions.
+The Morris K. Udall and Stewart L. Udall Foundation in Arizona offers its Undergraduate Scholarship to 60 high-achieving college sophomores and juniors.
+It’s for $7,000 each year.
+Certain funds are reserved for Native American and Alaskan Native high school students.
+They must be pursuing careers in healthcare or tribal policy to improve Indian country conditions.
 Others go to diverse scholars who demonstrate keen commitment to environmental conservation.
-Unlike most merit-based programs, grades matter less than community service and leadership.
+Unlike most merit based programs, grades matter less than community service and leadership.

 Contact